rwebaz/Ether-Lessons-Project/docs/pages/Passing-Hash.md

 ---
 title: Passing Hash
 layout: default
+excerpt: Have you ever wanted to learn how to transfer ether ...
+version: Page Template md Dtd 02-15-18
-navigation_weight: 7
+navigation_weight: 8
+categories: ethereum
 ---
-# Passing Hash

-Have you ever wanted to learn how to transfer *ether*?
+# {{ page.title }}

+{{ page.excerpt }}

-{% include toc-flammarion.md %}
+{% include toc.md %}

 ## How to GETH in Mac Os High Sierra